ParadoxV5/template-java-maven/README.md

 # `template-java-maven`

 Built upon [`ParadoxV5/java-mystring`](https://github.com/ParadoxV5/java-mystring),
-this is a basic yet thorough template for a Maven-managed Java project.
+this is a mediocre yet thorough template for a Maven-managed Java project.

 ## How to Setup